csiro-data-school/python/_episodes/10-syntax.md

 > {: .solution}
 {: .challenge}

-Multi-line comments can be used as "doc strings" to add documentation comments to scripts, functions, classes, modules, some of which will be covered in other episodes, e.g. "Writing Functions".

 ## Indentation and Code Blocks
 Python uses indentation level to determine the start and end of code blocks - unlike many languages which use braces (`{` and `}`), or others that use keywords such as `begin` and `end`.

-Code blocks are used in a number of contexts in Python including `if` statements, loops, functions, and classes.
-We won't dwell on the details of such constructs in this episode, merely give simple examples of indentation and blocks.
+Code blocks are used in a number of contexts in Python including `if` statements and loops.

 The following shows a simple code block, introduced by a line ending in a colon with subsequent lines (just one in this case) indented by four spaces.
 Any number of spaces or even tabs can be used within a block, so long as each line within that block is indented to the same level.
 Four spaces are normally used by convention.
 The main point is to be consistent.